flutter/website/src/resources/inside-flutter.md

 ## Specializing APIs to match the developer's mindset

-The base class for nodes in Flutter's Widget, Element, and RenderObject trees does not define a child model.
+The base class for nodes in Flutter's `Widget`, `Element`, and `RenderObject` trees does not define a child model.
 This allows each node to be specialized for the child model that is applicable to that node.

-Most Widget objects have a single child Widget, and therefore only expose a single `child` parameter.
+Most `Widget` objects have a single child `Widget`, and therefore only expose a single `child` parameter.
 Some widgets support an arbitrary number of children, and expose a `children` parameter that takes a list.
-Some widgets don't have any children at all and reserve no memory, and have no parameters, for them.
-Similarly, RenderObjects expose APIs specific to their child model.
-RenderImage is a leaf node, and has no concept of children.
-RenderPadding takes a single child, so it has storage for a single pointer to a single child.
-RenderFlex takes an arbitrary number of children and manages it as a linked list.
+Some widgets don't have any children at all and reserve no memory, and have no parameters for them.
+Similarly, `RenderObjects` expose APIs specific to their child model. `RenderImage` is a leaf node, and has no concept of children. `RenderPadding` takes a single child, so it has storage for a single pointer to a single child. `RenderFlex` takes an arbitrary number of children and manages it as a linked list.

 In some rare cases, more complicated child models are used.
-The RenderTable render object's constructor takes an array of arrays of children, the class exposes getters and setters that control the number of rows and columns, and there are specific methods to replace individual children by x,y coordinate, to add a row, to provide a
+The `RenderTable` render object's constructor takes an array of arrays of children, the class exposes getters and setters that control the number of rows and columns, and there are specific methods to replace individual children by x,y coordinate, to add a row, to provide a